nakhani/My_HW/session5/README.md

 # Session 5

-This session I wrote below programs:
+In this session, I wrote below programs:

  - A function which gets **n and m parameters** and print **n*m matrix** like below output :